 You can then create a workflow to email yourself the report at the beginning of each month so you know exactly what you’re up for that month and the following months.

 How to set up a Tax Flow Forecast in Calxa

 If you’ve already set up a budget, there’s not much more you need to do.

-Under My Workspace, Settings there’s a group of Financial Settings which govern the timing of your tax and superannuation payments.
-The ones you need to review are GST, Wages & PAYG, Superannuation and Company Tax.
+Under My Budgets & Actuals, Cashflow Settings you will find ones that govern the timing of your tax and superannuation payments.
+The ones you need to review are GST/VAT, Wages & PAYG/PAYE, Superannuation or Pension Fund and Company Tax.

-Check that the right accounts are selected in each section and that the payment frequencies are right and your report should give you the numbers you need.
+Check that the right accounts are selected in each section and that the payment frequencies are correct.
+Then, your report will give you the numbers you need.

 Full details on these settings are found in our Help Centre.